ringlej/ptxdist/doc/contributing.rst

 Many packages autodetect which features are available.
 As a result, the exact features of a package may depend on the build host and the build order of the packages.
-To avoid this autodetection must be restricted as much as possible.
+To avoid this, autodetection must be restricted as much as possible.

 For **autoconf** based packages, the first step is to specify all relevant ``configure`` options.
-The :ref:`configure_helper` scripts can help filter out the unimportant options.
+The :ref:`configure_helper` script can help filter out the unimportant options.

 There are also cache variables that can be used to enforce the outcome of